 • High-performance computing systems

-Strassen’s Matrix Multiplication Algorithm is a powerful Divide & Conquer–based technique that significantly reduces the time required for matrix multiplication.
+Strassen’s Matrix Multiplication Algorithm is a powerful Divide and Conquer–based technique that significantly speeds up matrix multiplication.

-Although it is not suitable for small matrices, it performs much better than the traditional method for large matrices.
+Although it is not suitable for small matrices, it outperforms the traditional method for large matrices and is widely used in advanced computing applications.

 Leave a Reply